Don’t you just envy people who can fall asleep within 5 minutes or less? What God do they pray to, you wonder? Or maybe it’s voodoo?

 - Breathe in through your nose for 4 seconds.
 Hold your breath for 7 seconds.
 Exhale through your mouth for 8 seconds.

 - Repeat this process at least four times.

 You’ll find this technique to be really helpful especially if you’re stressing about something and thinking about it is affecting how fast you fall asleep.

 Strange advice, right?
 You’d be surprised how well it works.
 Here’s why: falling asleep is an involuntary action, which makes it very hard for you to command your body to do it.
 It’s like trying to force yourself to get an appetite.

 Instead of forcing yourself to sleep, you should focus on just relaxing and enjoy being in bed.
 Paradoxical as it is, trying to avoid falling asleep puts less pressure on the act of falling asleep.
 Within no time, your body will recognize that it’s time for bed and you’ll drift off much faster than you had expected.

 10. Get a comfortable mattress

-This is the part where we sneak in our sales pitch and nudge you to buy a firm high-density Moko mattress.
-It comes with a 45-day trial period within which you can return it if you don’t like it for any reason whatsoever and you’ll get your money back.
-Did we mention that we offer free delivery countrywide?
+This is the part where we sneak in our sales pitch and nudge you to buy a firm high-density MoKo mattress.
+It comes with a 45-day sleep trial period within which you can return it if you don’t like it for any reason whatsoever and you’ll get your money back.
+Did we mention that we deliver countrywide?